 - 1. Attend an instructor-led workshop at North End Center on the Blacksburg, Virginia campus. - 2.
-WebEx access is available periodically. - 3.
-Complete the workshop online using the on-demand module of the workshop contracted with EverFi known as Haven for Faculty and Staff. - 4.
-Workshops for intact groups of employees in departments and larger organizational areas are also available
+WebEx access is available periodically.

+- 3. Complete the workshop online using the on-demand module of the workshop contracted with EverFi known as Haven for Faculty and Staff. - 4.
+Workshops for intact groups of employees in departments and larger organizational areas are also available.

-Summary of Education I Outreach Activity for 2017
+Summary of Education I Outreach Activity for 2018

 The university tracks completion of this performance expectation.
-During the 2017-18 academic year, 2,962 employees completed the Compliance Workshop through the multiple delivery formats described above.
-During these sessions, attendees were provided with the two listings of resources for persons impacted by behaviors which are inconsistent with both Title IX and VAWA.
-OEA provided 18 live versions of the workshop.
-Many included the use of WebEx.
+During the 2018 academic year, 3,587 employees completed the Compliance Workshop through the multiple delivery formats described above.
+During these sessions, attendees were provided with the two listings of resources for persons impacted by behaviors, which are inconsistent with both Title IX and VAWA.
 In addition, as part of the New Employee Orientation program and NEW GTA Orientation programs, a member of the OEA provides a briefing to the role of the OEA, including a discussion on the performance expectation of completion of the Compliance Workshop within 90 days of employment.
-During 2017, 39 New Employee Orientations were held for 1,012 new employees.
-During these sessions, attendees were also provided with the two listings of resources for persons impacted by behaviors inconsistent with both Title IX and VAWA.